jskherman/imprecv/README.md

    `template.yml`.
 2. Use `template.typ` and `template.yml` (or whatever the names after you rename it) as a template/starting point for your CV.

+-->

+## Contributing

+[I'm](https://github.com/jskherman) only doing programming as a hobby so it might take me a while to respond to issues and pull requests.
+If you would like to contribute to this project, I would be happy to review your pull requests when I can.
+Thank you for your understanding.